kube-burner/kube-burner/docs/cli.md

 This option is meant to run Kube-burner benchmark, and it supports the these flags:

+  - uuid: Benchmark ID.
+This is esentially an arbitrary string that is used for different purposes along the benchmark.
+For example, label the objects created by kube-burner as mentioned in the [configuration chapter](/configuration/#Default-labels).
+You can generate a new uuid in linux with the commands `uuidgen` or `cat /proc/sys/kernel/random/uuid`.
   - config: Path or URL to a valid configuration file.
   - log-level: Logging level.
 Default `info`
   - prometheus-url: Prometheus full URL. i.e. `https://prometheus-k8s-openshift-monitoring.apps.rsevilla.stress.mycluster.example.com`